TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-protocol.rst

    utility function, passing it a protocol factory and other information necessary to create the transport and protocol.

-   Instances of the *Transport* class are returned from or used by event loop methods like :meth:`loop.create_connection`, :meth:`loop.create_unix_connection`, :meth:`loop.create_server`, :meth:`loop.sendfile`, etc.
+   Instances of the *Transport* kundi are returned kutoka or used by event loop methods like :meth:`loop.create_connection`, :meth:`loop.create_unix_connection`, :meth:`loop.create_server`, :meth:`loop.sendfile`, etc.